albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

   - The application
   - All its dependencies

-- A FatJAR is standalone and can be executed like this:
+- it is standalone and can be executed like this:

   ```bash
   $ java -jar application.jar